PhoenixTales/phoenix-docs/world/overworld.md

 [include reconstructed map showing this]

 According to the earlier concept, the New Camp was always supposed to be close to the Old Fort; at first there were supposed to be fields at the bottom of the Fort with peasants who would work for the Lord (later General Lee) of the New Camp.
-And the Fort was meant to be close to the barrier, very far southwest, not as close to the Old Camp.
+And the Fort was meant to be close to the Barrier, very far southwest, not as close to the Old Camp.

 [include image of the Fort position]